I love Christmas in Switzerland. Actually, I think Christmas is my favorite time of the year in Switzerland.

 The Christmas lights even got a name: Lucy, inspired in the Beatles’ song, Lucy in the sky with diamonds.
 And that’s exactly the kind of atmosphere the almost 12’000 white, red and blue LED lights create in Zurich’s famous shopping avenue, the Bahnhofstrasse.

-2. There’s a Christmas Market in every corner
+#2 There’s a Christmas Market on every corner

 And I mean literally every corner.
 The Christmas market is an institution in Switzerland.
 And it’s not Christmas in Switzerland without its picturesque wooden stalls, artisanal products and romantic flair.